 - Rookie Red Ranger: Zigzagged.
 Due to the advanced processes and genetic modifications required for their creation, Primaris Marines have to be produced from the ground up, not merely trained and equipped.
 This means that new Primaris Marines have little in the way of overall combat experience when compared to regular Astartes, relying on their superior physical abilities and equipment to make up for their shortcomings.
 Many of the first wave of Primaris Marines however are veterans of the Horus Heresy, having been in stasis for millennia and therefore have significantly more experience.

 - Superior Successor: Guilliman intended for them to be a better kind of Space Marine and Cawl delivered that: the Primaris Marines are stronger, faster and larger than regular Astartes.
-How they compare against the Custodes is another story altogether.
+They're still no match to Custodes however, and greatest warriors among the Firstborn marines (like Gabriel Seth) have shown that they can beat the Primaris' greater strength with hard-won experience instead.

 Primaris Marines field Captains, Lieutenants, Ancients, Librarians, Chaplains and Apothecaries that share the same tropes as those of their regular Astartes brethren.
 Tropes unique to the Primaris version of these officers include: